wojtokuba/nginx-with-ssl-and-htpasswd-helm-chart/README.md

 ## TL;DR

-This is a thiner version of bitnami Nginx Helm chart without metrics and other monitoring features.
+This is a light version of bitnami Nginx Helm chart without metrics and other monitoring features.
 We've added the following extra features for example for lab usages:

 - Easy htaccess management directly from your `values.yaml`